Western Football League

 The Western Football League is a football league in South West England, covering Bristol, Cornwall, Devon, Somerset, western Dorset, parts of Gloucestershire and Wiltshire.
-The league's current main sponsor is Toolstation, so it is also known as the Toolstation League for sponsorship reasons.
+The league's current main sponsor is Jewson, so it is also known as the Jewson Western League for sponsorship reasons.

 Recent restructuring of the English football league system has placed the two divisions, known as the Premier Division and Division One (each a maximum of twenty-two clubs) at the ninth and tenth tiers overall, known as Step 5 and Step 6 of the National League System.